 Kim’s breadth of influence backs up the legitimacy of her following: the easily adaptable style can be seen in residential and commercial design projects across the country, adding modern farmhouse touches to the likes of luxurious celebrity homes, urban lofts and rural farm-to-table restaurants.
 And though she is the originator of City Farmhouse style, Kim is also the face of it – it seems as if her 200,000 social media followers anticipate her daily posts which she provides in a stream peppered with personal stories and authentic behind-the-scenes observations.
 To the outside observer, that seems to be the secret to the success: design aspirations juxtaposed with the very “real” personality that is Kim Leggett.

 Kim's fingerprints are dusted across homes across the Southeast, from log cabins tucked away in deep-seated woods, to tiny storybook cottages, to glorious Antebellum mansions in the heart of the big city.
-And if you are ever dining in Middle Tennessee’s booming restaurant scene, there is a likelihood that you’ll be taking your biscuits & gravy in a City Farmhouse-designed space – Puckett’s Gro. & Restaurant, the uber trendy Scout’s Pub, and Homestead Manor, to name a few.
+And if you are ever dining in Middle Tennessee’s booming restaurant scene, there is a likelihood that you’ll be taking your biscuits & gravy in a City Farmhouse-designed space – Puckett’s Gro. & Restaurant, the uber trendy Scout’s Pub, Homestead Manor, and Deacon's New South, to name a few.

 Kim's projects have been featured in a host of major publications, from Architectural Digest, Country Home, Prairie Style, Romantic Country, Flea Market Style, and Country Living magazines.
-In the summer of 2017 Kim was named a Style Maker by Country Home magazine and received the prestigious Urban Land Institute Award for Excellence in Design for her work on the Homestead Manor Restaurant and Event Venue in Thompson Station, TN.
+In the summer of 2017 Kim was named a Style Maker by Country Home magazine and The Country's 100 Most Creative in January 2018 by Country Living magazine, and received the prestigious Urban Land Institute Award for Excellence in Design for her work on the Homestead Manor Restaurant and Event Venue in Thompson Station, TN.
 See Kim's portfolio here.

-“I want folks to walk into a space and feel transported to another time, and then walk away with an authentic experience that they won’t soon forget.”–Kim Leggett
+“I love when family and friends walk into a space and feel transported to another time, and then walk away with an authentic experience that they won’t soon forget.”–Kim Leggett

 David Leggett: Lighting Designer